|Adisa Azapagic et al's environmental impact classification factors (EICF)|

 The InterGovernmental Panel on Climate Change (IPCC) publication "Climate Change 2007: The Physical Science Basis - Summary for Policymakers" reported:

-The amount of carbon dioxide released during the manufacture of different materials is given in the Table below .
+The amount of carbon dioxide released during the manufacture of different materials is given in Table 2b .
 Timber contains stored carbon dioxide* from the atmosphere, so whilst some carbon dioxide is released during its harvesting and processing, "there is 8.3 kg of carbon dioxide [sic] absorbed during both the growth and milling process of timber", so no net carbon dioxide is produced.
 In the context of "renewable/bio-based" materials, note that the manufacture of fertiliser is ranked as the fifth of 123 UK production sectors for carbon intensity at 4.61 (units are percentage point change at £70/tonne carbon) and its use produces both methane and nitrous oxide emissions .
 Those industries which are more carbon intensive than fertilisers are cement/lime and plaster at 9.00, electricity production and distribution at 16.07, refined petroleum at 23.44 and, finally, gas distribution at 25.36 .

 |Material||CO2 (kg/kg material)|